nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons.
+1. User requests to list tutors.
-2. Tuthub shows a list of persons.
+2. Tuthub shows a list of tutors.
-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific tutor in the list.
-4. Tuthub deletes the person.
+4. Tuthub deletes the tutor.

     Use case ends.